 This is not to imply that teachers do not genuinely want children to learn to read; however, a serious problem arises when received ideas about teaching come into conflict with instructional methods directly opposed to those ideas.
 Unfortunately, there is often no practical way to reconcile those two things without sacrificing effectiveness of instruction.
 The assertion that “Yes, of course—of course—we want children to learn to read” is accompanied by a tacit, “But only as long as the methods used are consistent with our notions about learning.”

 In an attempt to manage the cognitive dissonance, this often leads to earnest pronouncements about every reading program having some value, or about the necessity of every teacher “doing what’s best for them.”
-But behind these statements is an implicit, “If we cannot teach in a manner consistent with our principles, then we will change the definition of what it means to read.”
-Or even, “Rather than teach children in a way that we believe destroys a love of reading, we would rather that some children not learn to read.”
-Beneath the warmth and the fuzziness lurks this threat.
+But behind these anodyne statements lurks a threat: “If we cannot teach in a manner consistent with our principles, then we will change the definition of what it means to read.”
+Or even: “Rather than teach children in a way that we believe destroys a love of reading, we would rather that some children not learn to read.”

 A big part of the issue here is that when children are five or six, the gap between grade-level performance and “a little behind” is often less stark than it becomes later on.
 For many teachers who work with the youngest readers, the long-term consequences of ineffective instruction are mostly an abstraction.
 They do not see middle- or high-schoolers who continue to read largely by guessing, who lack the tools to decode more advanced vocabulary, and who are convinced that they are stupid or deficient because they are unable to do things that their classmates learned long ago.
 For teachers who do not observe these things firsthand, critiques of Balanced Literacy may consequently seem ungrounded, or unfair, or “biased.”